Most people have a secret buried so deep that they forget all about it, but that doesn’t make it less real.

 1. Imagine a pair of eyeglasses with special lenses

 The lenses install certain beliefs into your perception.

-If you insert lenses that say, “Life is beautiful,” then the beautiful aspects of life will be revealed, like the cliché “rose colored glasses.”
+If you insert lenses that say, “Life is beautiful,” then the beautiful aspects of life will be revealed, as the cliché “rose-colored glasses.”

 If you insert “The world is dangerous,” into the glasses, suddenly you will begin to perceive all the ways you might be harmed.